sawubona-repo/CAS-DA/CASE-World Happiness Report/readme.md

 The Cantril ladder asks respondents to think of a ladder, with the best possible life for them being a 10 and the worst possible life being a 0.
 They are then asked to rate their own current lives on that 0 to 10 scale.
 The rankings are from nationally representative samples over three years.

-We use observed data on the six variables and estimates of their associations with life evaluations to explain the variation across countries.
+We use observed data on the **six variables** and estimates of their associations with life evaluations to explain the variation across countries.
+They include
-They include GDP per capita, social support, healthy life expectancy, freedom, generosity, and corruption.
++ GDP per capita
++ social support
++ healthy life expectancy
++ freedom
++ generosity
++ corruption

 Our happiness rankings are not based on any index of these six factors – the scores are instead based on individuals’ own assessments of their lives, in particular, their answers to the single-item Cantril ladder life-evaluation question, much as epidemiologists estimate the extent to which life expectancy is affected by factors such as smoking, exercise, and diet.

 ### File Descriptions
-+ 2015.csv - xxxx
++ 2015.csv - world data year 2015
-+ 2016.csv - xxxx
++ 2016.csv - world data year 2016
-+ 2017.csv - xxxx
++ 2017.csv - world data year 2017
-+ 2018.csv - xxxx
++ 2018.csv - world data year 2018
-+ 2019.csv - xxxx
++ 2019.csv - world data year 2019
-+ 2020.csv - xxxx
++ 2020.csv - world data year 2020
-+ 2021.csv - xxxx
++ 2021.csv - world data year 2021
-+ 2022.csv - xxxx
++ 2022.csv - world data year 2020

 ### Data Fields